 If you also contact us if you have specific things to do at night.

-In the long course of development, the Chinese acrobatic art has formed its own style.
+In the long course of development, Chinese acrobatic art has formed its own style.
 The ancient acrobatics stemmed from the people's life and had a close link with their life and productive labor.
 Instruments of labor like tridents, wicker rings, tables, chairs, jars, plates, and bowls were used in their performances of "Flying Trident", "Balance on Chairs", "Jar Tricks", and "Hoop Diving".
 Wushu and Lion Dance originated from folk sports and games.
 All of these acts became commonplace in acrobatic performances throughout China.
 Though having a long history of development and enjoying great popularity among the people, acrobatics in old China was never performed in theaters because it was looked down upon by the upper class.

 Venue: Chaoyang Theatre